 You’ll also enjoy Cleopatra’s milk-and-honey beauty treatments and eco-friendly beeswax household uses—all made with the amazing honey bee’s gifts!

-— Cal Orey is an accomplished author and journalist specializing in topics such as health, nutrition, science, and pets.
-Her books include: The Healing Powers of Chocolate, The Healing Powers of Vinegar, and The Healing Powers of Olive Oil.
+Cal Orey, A. is an accomplished author and journalist specializing in topics such as health, science, pets, and relationships.
+Her hugely successful Healing Powers book series include: The Healing Powers of Honey, The Healing Powers of Chocolate, The Healing Powers of Coffee, and The Healing Powers of Vinegar.
 She lives in Northern California. www.calorey.com